khotta/color_echo/README.md

 If your server using the rbenv, You have to do `rbenv rehash`.
 </pre>

-## module functions

 ## You can to decorate your specified words!

-#### CE.pickup(target, foreground=:red, backgruond=nil, text_attribute)
-To decorate the words that specfied in the String or Regexp or Array of them.
-If state of enable rainbow mode, This feature is disabled.
- - Parameter target -> string|regexp or array of them
- - Parameter foreground -> symbol|nil
- - Parameter background -> symbol|nil
- - Parameter text_attribute -> symbol or array of them
- - Return -> self

 ```ruby
 CE.fg(:h_cyan).pickup("color_echo", :h_white, :red, :underscore).pickup("COLOR_ECHO", :h_yellow)